Inspired by… Marie Antoinette

-Marie Antoinette is a movie that portrays the rich life of one of France’s most famous queens.
-If you haven’t seen this movie, rent it immediately!
+Sofia Coppola’s 2006 film Marie Antoinette portrays the rich life of one of France’s most famous queens.
+If you haven’t seen this movie, do so immediately!
 You’ll be captivated by the lavishness of Marie Antoinette’s royal lifestyle, including everything from eloquent banquets to breathtaking gowns with tiers and tiers of pastel fabrics.

-There are many fashion motifs in Marie Antoinette, all of which will trigger inspiration and awe.
-I will review some of the most prominent elements of fashion within the movie, along with my modern interpretations.
+There are many fashion motifs in Marie Antoinette, all of which trigger inspiration and awe.
+Below, we’ll review some of the most prominent elements of fashion within the movie, along with our modern interpretations.

 The Marie Antoinette Color Palette